rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -Object
-Object mode!
+Object Mode!
-in this mode JSON mode will be automatically activated!
+in this mode the JSON mode will be activated automatically!
 The command will not write anything to the screen, and will return the results as an object!
-Which will be thrown back into the pipeline!
+Which will be sent back to the pipeline!

 ```yml
 Parameter Set: (All)